nikhil-robinson/nikhil-robinson/README.md

 I'm an embedded developer who loves to use the "I" pronoun - I mean, who doesn't love talking about themselves, am I right?
 When I'm not busy coding, you can usually find me bragging about my latest project to anyone who will listen.
 But don't worry, I'm not all talk - I'm also pretty good at what I do.
 In fact, I'm so good that I sometimes feel like I should just change my name to "I" and be done with it.
 So if you're looking for a talented embedded developer who's not afraid to put themselves first, look no further - I'm your person!

 ### 🔭 My work experince
-- 2022 Embedded Developer team lead at Bibox labs.
+- 2022 Embedded Developer team lead at Bibox Labs.
 - 2021 Joined Bibox labs as an Embedded Developer.
 - 2021 Developed AMUNET an IDPS system which can be connected to any router with ease.
 - 2020 Developed a Decentralized system for tracking and monitoring agricultural commodity in transist as part of VIGA conducted by GOV of kerala
 - 2019 Founded Techprogeny to help students build their dream projects.
 - 2018 Developed a smart vehicle key less entry system with face detection.
-- 2017 Started pursuing Btech in Electronics and Communication engineering.
+- 2017 Started pursuing B.Tech in Electronics and Communication engineering.

 ### 🌱 My skills
 - Firmware architecture design, including proper planning for maintainability and scalability.